Dai4200/BEACHHACKSLOL/README.md

   - We are proud that our application was able to run smoothly after a series of trials and errors.

 - What we learned
   - From our experience, we learned that we should be more prepared next time, such as coming up with ideas earlier to give us more time to work on developing the application.
-Additionally, having prior knowledge on the topics or how to design
+Additionally, having prior knowledge of the topics or at least knowing how to implement them at a basic level could have significantly made us more prepared.
+The issue of

 # Video Demo
 Link to demo video: